Skip to main content

 How far away can trees safely be planted from a house?

 However, you can box clever on this!
-Sometimes it is nice to have trees growing close to buildings to soften the hard landscape as well as giving the opportunity for evergreen screening and privacy.
+Sometimes it is nice to have trees growing close to buildings to soften the hard landscape, as well as giving the opportunity for evergreen screening and privacy.
 There are two ways of achieving this without future ramifications.

-The first way is to keep a tree tamed.
-Tilia euchlora (Aphid Resistant Lime) has the capacity to grow to 60 feet tall by the same across and generally speaking a root system matches the trees canopy to anchor it and provide the water and nutrients to support its crown.
-You can keep a mature tree such as Tilia euchlora to a mere ten to fifteen foot high by routinely pruning back to the same point every winter, so reducing its need to produce a problematical root system to sustain it.
+You can keep a mature tree such as Tilia euchlora to a mere 3 to 4.5 metres (ten to fifteen feet) high by routinely pruning back to the same point every winter, so reducing its need to produce a problematic root system to sustain it.
 This is sometimes referred to as pollarding.
-Alternatively, you can pleach or espalier the crown back each year to a one dimensional frame for screening, or formal aesthetics which gives you the same effect.
-The drawback is that your tamed tree will want to revert back to normal size whenever it gets the opportunity to do so!
-Tree taming requires routine yearly maintenance every winter.
+Alternatively, you can pleach or espalier the crown back each year to a one-dimensional frame for screening or formal aesthetics, which gives you the same effect.

 Photinia Red Robin